Background

 })

-Side Effect: After interactions, the submodules under Component
+Side Effect: After interactions, the submodules under Component (data, props, setup, etc.) will only update after 300ms.

 Issue: Lag When Selecting Simple Components